yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 >    - Click Run Tool
 >
 >    > <comment-title> Column names and numbers </comment-title>
 >    > To provide ggplot2 with the data for the X- and Y-axis, column numbers must be passed to the function.
 You have to check which column numbers the columns `POS` and `REL.ALT` have.
-In addition, ggplot2 offers the option of to split the data according to `SAMPLE`, to obtain a separate plot for each value in SAMPLE.
+In addition, ggplot2 offers the option of splitting the data according to `SAMPLE`, to obtain a separate plot for each value in SAMPLE.
 >    > * `POS` = column 2
 >    > * `REL.ALT` = column 32
 >    > * `SAMPLE` = column 25